The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Implementation Details

 \paragraph{Anchor corpora.} We consider two anchor settings: (i) the \textbf{default} setting uses 3,000 total examples (1,000 each from \texttt{cos\_e}, \texttt{OpenCodeReasoning}, and \texttt{PRM800K}); and (ii) a \textbf{weakly supervised} setting uses 90 total examples (30 each from the same three sources).

-\paragraph{Anchor construction.} For each data source, we cap the number of sampled examples, concatenate sources, and shuffle with a fixed random seed.
+\paragraph{Anchor construction.} For each data source, we cap the number of sampled examples, concatenate sources, and shuffle deterministically.
 We enable streaming dataset loading to avoid full materialization when constructing anchors.

 \paragraph{Step-based random sampling.} Training uses step-based random sampling rather than strict epoch passes: at each optimization step we sample a mini-batch uniformly at random from the anchor pool (batch size $2$).
 With 400 optimization steps, this yields 800 anchor draws per model.
 This corresponds to an effective exposure of $\approx 0.27\times$ dataset coverage for the default 3,000-anchor setting (800/3000), and $\approx 8.9\times$ for the weakly supervised 90-anchor setting (800/90).